vedph/cadmus-shell-2/README.md

 1. `npm run build-lib`.
 2. update version in `env.js` and then `ng build`.
-3. `docker build . -t vedph2020/cadmus-shell:4.0.6 -t vedph2020/cadmus-shell:latest` (replace with the current version).
+3. `docker build . -t vedph2020/cadmus-shell:4.0.7 -t vedph2020/cadmus-shell:latest` (replace with the current version).

 ## History

+### 4.0.7

+- 2022-12-15: fixes:
+  - wrong available parts list after saving a new item with a facet not equal to the default one (`@myrmidon/cadmus-item-editor`)
+  - refresh in items list did not reload page 1 (`@myrmidon/cadmus-item-list`).
 - 2022-12-14: fixed label position for note in `@myrmidon/cadmus-part-general-ui`.

 ### 4.0.6